JayP11/JayP11/README.md

 - 👋 Hi, I’m Jay Patel
-- 🌱 I’m currently learning Solidity
+- 🌱 Currently learning Move for building on the Aptos and Sui blockchains.
 - 📫 Contact : jayle9866@gmail.com

 <!---